Spotlight on Open Access

 Fact 1: Elsevier Publishes Open Access

-In 2017, we became the 2nd largest open access publisher, publishing over 25,000 open access articles in 2016 and making thousands more available through green open access.
+We are one of the leading open access publishers, with over 27,000 open access articles published in 2017 and making thousands more available through green open access.

 Our open access options include: